cassidyjames/cassidyjames.github.io/shortlist.md

-# Cassidy&rsquo;s Shortlist
+# Cassidy's Shortlist

-## A few things I&rsquo;d love
+## A few things I'd love

-The idea of a shortlist is that it&rsquo;s a small number of things I&rsquo;d absolutely love to get.
-You can use it as a surefire way to get me something I&rsquo;ll love, or as inspiration for getting me something else.
+The idea of a shortlist is that it's a small number of things I'd absolutely love to get.
+You can use it as a surefire way to get me something I'll love, or as inspiration for getting me something else.

 If multiple colors/options are listed, they're in descending preference order, but all listed are totally fine.